Nadine Dorries: Secretary of State for Digital, Culture, Media and Sport (2021–2022)

+During her tenure as Secretary of State, Dorries attempted to push through the privatisation of Channel 4.
+Her attempts to justify the move received public and industry backlash and at times ridicule, in part due to comments stating that a 2010 reality TV show she took part in had involved paid actors, despite denials from the production company, and having previously incorrectly claimed that the channel was publicly-funded when it is funded by advertising.
+The privatisation plans were later abandoned by her immediate successor Michelle Donelan, being seen by some as confirmation that privatisation had been "motivated by political opposition to Channel 4’s output rather than a sound business case".

-During the July–September 2022 Conservative Party leadership election, Dorries was reported as considering herself as a candidate, but ultimately didn't stand and instead endorsed Liz Truss.
+During the July–September 2022 Conservative Party leadership election, Dorries was reported as considering herself as a candidate, but ultimately did not stand and instead endorsed Liz Truss.

-In July 2022, Dorries personally granted Grade II-listed status to a plaque of Cecil Rhodes which she believed is of "special historic interest".
-This decision attracted controversy as Rhodes has been labelled the "Architect of Apartheid" because he passed laws in Cape Colony which expropriated land from black Africans and effectively banned them from political participation.
+In July 2022, Dorries personally granted Grade II listed status to a plaque of Cecil Rhodes in Oxford which she stated was of "special historic interest".
+This decision was controversial as Rhodes had been labelled the "architect of apartheid" because he passed laws in the Cape Colony that expropriated land from black Africans and effectively banned them from political participation.